If you want to sell on Amazon, the first question is simple: can you register for an Amazon seller account from your country?

 What Are Amazon Seller Registration Countries?

-Amazon seller registration countries are the countries and regions where Amazon allows people or businesses to register for a seller account.
+Amazon seller registration countries are the countries and regions where Amazon allows people or businesses to start the seller account registration process.

 In simple terms, your country of residence matters.
 If your country is accepted for seller registration, you may be able to create an Amazon seller account as long as you can also meet Amazon’s identity, payment, tax, phone, and document verification requirements.